-This is a quarterly report on Monterey Peninsula Water Management District water supply augmentation projects for the April through June 2009 period.
-The next quarterly report will be written in October 2009.
+This is a quarterly report on Monterey Peninsula Water Management District water supply augmentation projects for the October through December 2006 period.
+The next quarterly report will be written in April 2007.
 Limited background information is provided herein.
-A detailed historical overview of previous action may be found in previous years’ reports.
-Detailed quarterly updates are typically prepared for the January, April, July and October regular Board meetings.
-An abbreviated monthly report on Strategic Plan objectives is provided at each regular Board meeting.
-This information can be found by clicking on the pertinent agenda item on the District website at:
+A detailed historical overview of previous action may be found in previous year’s reports.
+Quarterly updates earlier in year 2006 were prepared for the January, April, July and October 2006 regular Board meetings.
+This information can be found on the District website at:

 Updated weekly information is also available in the General Manager’s letter to the Board at:

 In October 2005, the Board identified the following water supply objectives for year 2006:

 WS2: Evaluate water supply options to meet community needs.

 WS3: Determine MPWMD role in governance of Regional Urban Water Supply project.

 WS6: Create Board Water Supply Committee and charge (deleted January 26, 2006).

 New goals and objectives were developed at the September 25, 2006 Strategic Planning Workshop, which was ratified by the Board at its October 16, 2006 meeting.
 Three-year goals were set along with six-month objectives for the September 25, 2006 through March 15, 2007 period.
 Goals and objectives (with due dates in italics) relating to water supply include: